1989 Tiananmen Square protests and massacre: Foreign media

 Several foreign journalists who had covered the crackdown were expelled in the weeks that followed, while others were harassed by authorities or blacklisted from reentering the country.
-In Shanghai, foreign consulates were told that the safety of journalists who failed to heed newly enacted reporting guidelines could not be guaranteed.
+Some were reportedly beaten.

+Some Western outlets withheld certain images from viewers; Graham Earnshaw, a Reuters correspondent at the time, stated that a "disgusting" photo depicting the burned body of a soldier hanging from a bus was not sent to subscribers.

 Reactions

-The Chinese government's response was widely denounced, particularly by Western governments and media.
-Criticism came from both Western and Eastern Europe, North America, Australia, and some west Asian and Latin American countries.
-Many Asian countries remained silent throughout the protests; India's government under Prime Minister Rajiv Gandhi responded to the massacre by ordering the state television to offer only the absolute minimum coverage of the incident to not jeopardize a thawing in relations with China and to empathize with the Chinese government.
-The Communist Party of India (Marxist) was the only political party in the world to pass a resolution hailing the protests, calling them "an imperialist attempt to internally subvert socialism, [which] was successfully thwarted by the CPC and the PLA."
+The Chinese government's response was widely denounced by Western governments and media.

+According to Suisheng Zhao, Asian countries generally remained silent throughout the protests.
+India's government under Prime Minister Rajiv Gandhi responded to the massacre by ordering the state television to offer only the absolute minimum coverage of the incident so as not to jeopardize a thawing in relations with China and to empathize with the Chinese government.
+The Communist Party of India (Marxist) was the only political party in the world to pass a resolution supporting the crackdown on the Tiananmen Square protests, calling them "an imperialist attempt to internally subvert socialism, [which] was successfully thwarted by the CPC and the PLA."
+South Korea was in the midst of efforts to develop relations with the People's Republic of China and President Roh Tae-woo remained quiet in the aftermath of the crackdown.

+Former United Nations Secretary-General Javier Pérez de Cuéllar expressed great sadness over the event.
+In 1992, he however stated that the crackdown had been exaggerated, and that he received no convincing evidence of widespread killing.

-Cuba, Czechoslovakia, and East Germany, among others, supported the Chinese government and denounced the protests.
+Cuba, Czechoslovakia, and East Germany, under the Soviet sphere of influence at the time, supported the Chinese government and denounced the protests.

 Longer-term impact

 Politics

-The protests led to a strengthened role for the party in domestic affairs.
-In its aftermath, many of the freedoms introduced during the 1980s were rescinded, as the party returned to a conventional Leninist mold and re-established firm control over the press, publishing, and mass media.
-The protests were also a blow to the separation-of-powers model established following the Cultural Revolution, whereby the President was a symbolic position.
-At the same time, the real centers of power—i.e. the General Secretary of the Communist Party, the Premier, and the Chairman of the Central Military Commission—were intended for different people, to prevent the excesses of Mao-style personal rule.

-When President Yang Shangkun asserted his reserve powers from his membership in the Central Military Commission and openly split with general secretary Zhao Ziyang over the use of force, to side with Premier Li Peng and Central Military Commission chairman Deng Xiaoping, the official policy became inconsistent and incoherent, significantly impeding the exercise of power.
-By 1993, General Secretary, Central Military Commission chairman, and President were consolidated into the same person, a practice that has been continued since.

-In 1989, neither the Chinese military nor the Beijing police had sufficient anti-riot gear, such as rubber bullets and tear gas.
-After the Tiananmen Square protests, riot police in Chinese cities were equipped with non-lethal equipment for riot control.
-The protests led to increased spending on internal security and to an expanded role for the People's Armed Police in suppressing urban protests.